Creativity Coaching in London and the UK

 • If you can’t commit, choose, or actually do your creative work.

-• If you think you’re too old, too young, or too whatever to do what you want.
+• If you think you’re too old, too young, or too whatever, to do what you really want to do.

-• If you feel adrift in life without an A-Z.
+• If you feel adrift in life without the map, that everyone else seems to have received at the outset.

 Now is the time to do something about it.